-Receive a list of commands from the previous engine, increases the counters of the received commands, and then send them on to the next engine.
+Receive a list of commands from the previous engine, print the commands, and then send them on to the next engine.

-Parameters command_list (list < Command>) - List of commands to receive (and count).
+Parameters command_list (list<Command>) - List of commands to receive (and count).

-'''

 class projectq.backends.Simulator(gate_fusion=False, rnd_seed=None)

-'''